Maps and Guides

 • Sun hats and sunscreen if you will be in the sun.

-For children
+For Children

 • Sandals or aqua shoes for the Secret Stream and Wonder Pond in the Children’s Garden.

-• Insect repellent containing DEET for ticks.
+• Insect repellent containing DEET to deter mosquitoes and ticks.

 What to Leave at Home